OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

 ```

 With the above code, one can click the default "Cancel" action button.
 Upon doing so an `Error` with the canceled by User message will be output to the Browser's console.

+In the next section, we cover [applying a custom theme to your File Browser](theming-customization.md).

 <!-- {
   "type": "#page.annotation",